 Get an individualized, out-of-pocket cost estimate.
-This is the best way to understand the price you will have to pay after insurance.
+It's the best way to understand the price you'll have to pay after insurance.

 Paying for Healthcare 101

-Find free, comprehensive guides on everything you need to know about paying for healthcare, insurance issues and asking the right questions.
+This guide has everything you need to know about paying for healthcare, insurance issues, and asking the right questions.

 Prices Listed by Item

-The Centers for Medicaid and Medicare Services (CMS) requires hospitals to make standard prices for the items and services they provide available to patients.
+The Centers for Medicaid and Medicare Services (CMS) requires hospitals to make available standard charges for the items and services they provide accessible to patients.

-The term "standard prices" can be misleading.
-They almost never match the actual costs or the amount you will owe.
+The term "standard charges" can be misleading.
+They will not match the amount you will owe.

 How to Read the Standard Price List

-You should read this list of standard prices (also called a "chargemaster") as a list of single, individualized items.
+You should read this list of standard charges as a list of single, individualized items.
+This file shows our standard charges, discounted cash price, and negotiated payor rates.
 Your care may include many of these items combined together.